zercurity/zercurity/README.md

 ./setup.sh
 ```

-Zercurity should now be accessible via `https://app.zercurity.local` or the provided domain.
+Zercurity should now be accessible via `https://app.zercurity.local` or the provided domain. **You will also need to visit `https://api.zercurity.local` and `https://download.zercurity.local` when using a self signed certificate.**

 #### Getting started